raspberrypilearning/club-mentoring/en/step_2.md

 ---
 title: Club leaders
 ---
 Club leaders are the adults who volunteer to take charge of setting up, running, and maintaining a club.
 Once the club is open, they can be viewed as project managers of a Code Club.
-They don’t have to be technical, but they do have to have good organisational skills.
+They don’t have to be technical, but they usually have good organisational skills.

 We recommend club leaders also have a co-leader or deputy leader in place so that the club can run even if the club leader cannot attend a session.